- Great Yorkshire Show 2016

 Several magazines in the UK and Europe.

-As well as the photographic work John has been guest speaker at several photographic societies in the UK and has written a number of articles on street photography.
+As well as the photographic work John has been guest speaker at several photographic societies in the UK (including the YPU Keighley Day event 2019) and has written a number of articles on street photography.

 - After the Coal Dust